 In summary, topological charge fluctuations, resulting in the chiral magnetic effect (CME) and charge separation in relativistic heavy ion collisions, are fundamental properties of QCD.
-Experimental charge separation measurements by the azimuthal correlator ($\dg$) suffer from major backgrounds from resonance decays (generally, charge conservation) coupled with elliptic anisotropy.
+Experimental charge separation measurements by the azimuthal correlator ($\dg$) suffer from major backgrounds from resonance decays (generally, local charge conservation) coupled with elliptic anisotropy.
 In this article, we propose to measure the $\dg$ differentially as a function of the particle pair invariant mass ($\minv$).
 By using the AMPT (A Multi-Phase Transport) model, we demonstrate that one can essentially eliminate resonance decay backgrounds to $\dg$ by applying a lower cut on $\minv$.
 With a \mcut\ cut, an upper limit on the CME of 20\% of the inclusive $\dg$ can be achieved with $11\times10^6$ AMPT events of 200~GeV Au+Au collisions with impact parameter $b=6.6$-8.2~fm.
 By using a toy {\em Monte Carlo} simulation with realistic resonance distributions and a $\pt$-independent input CME signal, we show that the resonance decay backgrounds are eliminated by the \mcut\ cut and the CME signal remains.
 With input CME signal of $a_1=0.008$ (20\% of the total $\dg$) and $200\times10^6$ events corresponding to the 40-50\% centrality of Au+Au collisions, a $5\sigma$ CME measurement could be achieved at \mcut.
 We further show that one may be able to separate the presumably smooth CME signals from peaked resonance decay backgrounds in the low $\minv$ region by exploiting their different $\minv$ dependences.